-Like the "bricole", the perrière was a machine fired by men pulling on ropes.
-Although the least powerful of war engins, they are the oldest.
-Regarded mainly as defensive weapons, they were very effective against cavalry charges.
-Reconstructions have shown that a 1 kg stone ball hit its target at 90 mph.
+The pierrière was the least powerful but the oldest human traction war machine.
+Regarded mainly as defensive weapon, it was very effective against cavalry charges.
+Tests have shown that a 1 kg stone ball hit its target at 90 mph.